The best terraces and beer gardens in Manchester

 Stevenson Square

 The lockdown years made many city dwellers see the graffiti-daubed Stevenson Square in a new light, as a utopia of outdoor drinking bliss.
 There are many bars on the square with outdoor seating so you can take your pick.
 Flok is our pick for a decent pint and also does a good cocktail.
-Also head to Quarterhouse for cracking BBQ food and Eastern Blok for coffee and vinyl (though keep those out of the sun whatever you do).
+Also head to Quarter House for cracking BBQ food and Eastern Bloc for coffee and vinyl (though keep those out of the sun whatever you do).
 This is definitely one of the livelier spots for outdoor drinking in Manchester.

 Terrace